fusiondirectory/fusiondirectory-orchestrator/README.md

 ## Crowfunding

-If you like us and want to send us a small contribution you can use the following crowfunding services
+If you like us and want to send us a small contribution, you can use the following crowdfunding services

 * [donate-liberapay]